Cantonment (Pakistan): Local government and elections

 Local government elections have not been held in the cantonments since year 2000 in Pakistan.
 The absence of local government across the various cantonments board in Pakistan was challenged in the Supreme Court of Pakistan in 2009.
 The Government of Pakistan has responded by stating that changes to the Cantonment Boards Act of 1924 are pending at the National Assembly of Pakistan, as of 2014.
 Many of the identified anomalies in the existing Act of 1924 are in direct conflict with the Constitution of Pakistan.
 The Government of Pakistan has responded by saying that:

 "The presence of a number of laws (the Cantonment Act 1924 [sic], the Cantonment Local Government Election Ordinance 2002 and the Cantonment Ordinance 2002) made it difficult to hold free and fair elections in the areas as required by the Constitution."

 The Provincial governments are bound by law to announce a date for local elections in consultation with the Election Commission of Pakistan once the legal challenges have been resolved.

-Local government elections were held recently in 2015.
+The last election was held in the month of September 2021 throughout Pakistan.